-5.11 For Emission Points AA-401, AA-402, AA-403, AA-404, AA-405, AA-406, and AA-408, the permittee shall maintain documentation that the affected sources are certified to the applicable emission standards referenced in Condition 3.16.
-Records shall be also maintained that denote the affected sources were installed and configured to the manufacturer's emission-related specifications.
+5.11 For Emission Points AA-401 through AA-406, and AA-408, the permittee shall maintain documentation that each engine is certified to the applicable emission standards referenced in Condition 3.15.
+Additionally, the permittee shall maintain records that denote an engine was installed and configured to the manufacturer's emission-related specifications.

-(Ref.: 40 CFR 60.4211(c); Subpart IIII and 11 Miss.
+(Ref.: 40 CFR 60.4211(c); Subpart IIII) (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(a)(2).)
+2, R. 6.3.A.(3)(a)(2).)

-5.12 For Emission Points AA-401, AA-402, AA-403, AA-404, AA-405, AA-406, and AA-408, the permittee shall maintain records that demonstrate the affected sources only utilize diesel fuel on a continuous basis that complies with the requirements referenced in Condition 3.17.
+5.12 For Emission Points AA-401 through AA-406, and AA-408, the permittee shall maintain records that demonstrate each engine only uses diesel fuel on a continuous basis that complies with the requirements referenced in Condition 3.16.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(a)(2).)
+2, R. 6.3.A.(3)(a)(2).)

-5.13 For Emission Points AA-407 and AA-500c, the permittee shall maintain records denoting the operation of the affected sources in emergency and non-emergency service that are recorded through a non-resettable meter monthly.
+5.13 For Emission Points AA-407, AA-500c, and AA-500d, the permittee shall maintain records denoting the operation of each engine in emergency and non-emergency service that are recorded through a non-resettable meter monthly.
 The permittee shall also document how many hours are spent in emergency operation service, including what classified the operation as an emergency, and how many hours are spent for non-emergency operation.

-(Ref.: 40 CFR 60.4245(b) and 11 Miss.
+(Ref.: 40 CFR 60.4245(b); Subpart JJJJ) (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(a)(2).)
+2, R. 6.3.A.(3)(a)(2).)

-- 5.14 For Emission Points AA-407 and AA-500c, the permittee shall demonstrate compliance with the following provisions: - (a) Confirm the purchase of a spark-ignition internal combustion engine certified to the emission standards referenced in Condition 3.19 and maintain such documentation; - (b) If the permittee operates and maintains an affected source according to the manufacturer's emission-related written instructions, the permittee must keep records of conducted maintenance to demonstrate compliance, but no performance testing is required.
-The permittee must also meet the requirements as specified in 40 CFR Part 1068, Subparts A through D (as they apply).
-If the permittee adjusts engine settings according to and consistent with the manufacturer's instructions, the affected source will not be considered out of compliance.
+- 5.14 For Emission Points AA-407, AA-500c, and AA-500d, the permittee shall demonstrate compliance with the following provisions: - (a) Confirm the purchase of a spark-ignition internal combustion engine certified to the emission standards referenced in Condition 3.18 and maintain such documentation; - (b) If the permittee operates and maintains an engine according to the manufacturer's emission-related written instructions, the permittee must keep records of conducted maintenance to demonstrate compliance, but no performance testing is required.
+The permittee must also meet the requirements as specified in 40 CFR Part 1068,

-- (c) If the permittee does not operate and maintain an affected source according to the manufacturer's emission-related written instructions, the affected source will be considered a non-certified engine.
-As such, the permittee must keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate the affected source in a manner consistent with good air pollution control practice for minimizing emissions.
-Additionally, the permittee must demonstrate compliance through performance testing (contingent on the rated power): - (1) For Emission Point AA-500c, the permittee must conduct an initial performance test within one (1) year of engine start-up to demonstrate compliance; - (2) For Emission Point AA-407), the permittee must conduct an initial performance test within 1 year of engine start-up and conduct subsequent performance testing every 8,760 hours or 3 years (whichever comes first) thereafter to determine compliance. - (3) Any required performance test must be conducted in accordance with the procedures outlined in 40 CFR 60.4244(a) through (g).
+- Subparts A through D (as they apply).
+If the permittee adjusts engine settings according to and consistent with the manufacturer's instructions, the engine will not be considered out of compliance. - (c) If the permittee does not operate and maintain an engine according to the manufacturer's emission-related written instructions, the engine will be considered a non-certified engine.
+As such, the permittee must keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions.
+Additionally, the permittee must demonstrate compliance through performance testing (contingent on the rated power): - (1) For Emission Points AA-500c and AA-500d, the permittee must conduct an initial performance test within one (1) year of engine start-up to demonstrate compliance; - (2) For Emission Point AA-407, the permittee must conduct an initial performance test within 1 year of engine start-up and conduct subsequent performance testing every 8,760 hours or 3 years (whichever comes first) thereafter to determine compliance. - (3) Any required performance test must be conducted in accordance with the procedures outlined in 40 CFR 60.4244(a) through (g).